bmezaris/RetargetVid/README.md

 In the *results* folder we include two sub-folders:
 * *smarcrop* with the results of our method, and
-* *autoflip* with the results of Google's [AutoFlip](https://google.github.io/mediapipe/solutions/autoflip) method, for you to quickly reproduce the results that can be found in our paper (see the first citation in Citations section).
+* *autoflip* with the results of Google's [AutoFlip](https://google.github.io/mediapipe/solutions/autoflip) method, for you to quickly replicate the results of our paper (see the first citation in Citations section).

 The software was implemented in Python 3 and the source code is available in the *evaluation_software* folder of this repository.